Crawford, Colorado Hay Farm, Mountain Ranch, Hunting Property With Beautiful Improvements

 Hay Production, Horse Pasture, Sheep & Goats

 This farm has excellent soils, good water rights, and is set up to FARM.
-Historically the farm has produced between 400 and 500 tons of top-quality grass/alfalfa hay per year on 100 acres, which is fenced with 8’ game fencing to avoid game damage.
-Currently the owner is raising highly prized grass hay and rotates one 12-acre field into wheat production each year.
+The current ownership is producing between 400 and 500 tons of top-quality smooth brome grass hay per year on 100 acres, which is fenced with 8' game fencing to avoid game damage.
+Currently the owner rotates one 12-acre field into wheat production each year.
 Hay is stored in a 40x112 hay barn.
 Separate from the hayfields is the horse pasture and the goat and sheep pastures.
-There are a 12x40 and a 12x12 horse sheds that are currently being used for sheep and goats.
+There is a 12x40 lambing shed and a 12x12 shed for the goats.
 Historically, hay from this farm would easily sell for $150-180 a ton.
-However, as the Southwest experiences drought, this hay could sell for $270-$300 a ton.
+However, as the southwest experiences drought, this hay could sell for $270-$300 a ton.
 2014 snowpack at the time of this writing is 75% of normal, with the snowy months of March and April still ahead.
 2014 hay production is looking good.

 The farm comes with a complete set of farming equipment available at private treaty and the property boundaries are newly fenced with a 5-wire perimeter fence, as well as the 8-foot game fence around the hayfields.
 The 5 sideroll sprinklers are included as well.